Kev-Garcia/KOTH-Loot/README.md

 KOTH Mod Loot Table README

 Introduction
 Welcome to the README for the loot JSON file designed for the KOTH (King of the Hill) mod created by MDC.
-This loot table has been carefully crafted to include a variety of items from Snafu Weapons, MMG Gear/ MMG raid tool, expansion items, and Breaching charges.
+This loot table has been carefully crafted to include a variety of items from Snafu Weapons, MMG Gear/ MMG raid tools, expansion items, and Breaching charges.
 This document provides an overview of the contents and how to use this loot JSON file within the KOTH mod.

 Table of Contents
 File Description